-Uncivil Uses for E-mail:
+Inappropriate Uses for Email:

-- In place of staff meetings, one-on-ones or avoidance of faceto-face interactions - Calling out or criticizing someone in a mass email - Forwarding without consent (explicit or implicit) - To avoid settling a conflict with someone in person - To discuss controversial or confidential topics- there is no expectation of privacy in emails
+- In place of staff meetings, one-on-ones or avoidance of face-to-face interactions - Calling out or criticizing someone in a mass email - Forwarding without consent (explicit or implicit) - Addressing a conflict instead of face-to-face interaction - To discuss controversial or confidential topics- there is no expectation of privacy in emails

-Uncivil Email Uses:
+Inappropriate Email Etiquette:

 - Emailing when angry or emotional: if needed, take a few deep breaths and wait on the response for 24hrs. - Never try to resolve conflict via email.
 Back and forth email discussions over a situation can make it worse.
 Pick up the phone or set up a time to talk in person. - Over-use of priority flags on emails: Carefully prioritize your requests.
 If too many are marked priority the recipient may become overwhelmed. - Unnecessary uses of reply-all: Use the "reply-all" only when it is relevant to everyone.
 If not, reply only to the original writer.
-Ask yourself, "Do all these other people need to hear my reply?" - Avoid sarcasm or humor: without body language and tone it can be mistaken for rudeness. - Typing in ALL CAPS can be read as shouting, aggressive or too assertive.
+Ask yourself, "Do all these other people need to hear my reply?" - Watch Your Tone: without body language and tone it can be mistaken for rudeness. - Typing in ALL CAPS can be read as shouting, aggressive or too assertive.
+Use exclamation points and emojis sparingly.